intel/llvm/sycl/doc/GlobalObjectsInRuntime.md

 GlobalHandler::shutdown() will tear down all registered globals before SYCL RT library is unloaded.
 It will invoke piTearDown() and unload() for each plugin. piTearDown() is going to perform any necessary tear-down process at the plugin PI level.
-These two apis allow on-demand plugin lifetime management.
+These two APIs allow on-demand plugin lifetime management.
 SYCL RT can control the beginning and the end of the plugin.
 ![](images/plugin-lifetime.png)